 Some drying tips:

-• Use a microfiber towel.
+• Use a microfiber or tee-shirt towel.

 • Wrap your hair instead of scrubbing it dry.
 Friction can damage the cuticle, causing frizz and breakage.